 - Engineering by IEEE Spectrum: Flagship magazine for the world’s largest professional technology association.

-Mechanical engineering is one of the oldest engineering disciplines, and deals with mechanics, thermodynamics, and robotics.
-A mechanical engineer may design machine engines, generate schematics, or oversee the functions of equipment.
+Mechanical engineering is one of the oldest engineering disciplines and deals with mechanics, thermodynamics, and robotics.
+A mechanical engineer may design machine engines, generate schematics, or oversee the functions of the equipment.

 - GearHob: Mechanical design engineering resources.

 - Internet Resources for Mechanical Engineering: Resources from the University of Delaware for mechanical engineering.